 When the number of requests reach the rate limit the HTTP 429 (Too Many Requests) is displayed making it very clear if the rate-limit is being enforced.

-The limit is 240 requests per minute per access-token.
+The limit is 240 requests per minute per client-id and tenant.

 The rate limit is based on a sliding window algorithm with a window of one minute.